techielins/kubernetes/aws-kops/ReadMe.md

-This folder contains the yaml files to deploy Kubernetes cluster to AWS using kops
+This folder contains the yaml files to deploy Kubernetes cluster to AWS using kops.